 Streamlined Appeals

-It’s understandable that you may feel discouraged if you are refused social security benefits.
-However, it’s possible for an application to be denied multiple times.
+Understandably, you may feel discouraged if you are refused Social Security benefits.
+However, it’s possible for an application to be denied multiple times before finally being approved during the appeals process.
 A Social Security Disability lawyer can help you with your appeal.

-Our team at John Foy & Associates can ask your doctor for their professional medical opinion, gather any relevant documents, and submit a statement to the Administrative Law Judge.
-We can also help you prepare for your hearing with commonly asked questions the judge may pose to you.
+An attorney can ask your doctor for their professional medical opinion, gather any relevant documents, and submit a statement to the Administrative Law Judge.
+We can also help you prepare for your hearing with commonly asked questions that the judge may pose to you.

 Effective Testimony

-You may be intimidated by the prospect of speaking at your social security disability hearing.
-We will explain what to expect at your hearing and coach you on how to give effective testimony.
-We may even cross-examine doctors or other expert witnesses who can attest to your diminished ability to work.
+You may be intimidated by the prospect of speaking at your Social Security disability hearing.
+Your attorney will explain what to expect at your hearing and coach you on how to give effective testimony.
+Your lawyer may even cross-examine doctors or other expert witnesses who can attest to your diminished ability to work.

 Your attorney will assist you with each step of your case.
-Whether you have questions about how many hours you can work on Social Security or how much you can make on disability in 2024, we can help.
-Our law firm works tirelessly to ensure that you receive the benefits you need.
+Whether you have questions about how many hours you can work on SSDI or how much you can make while on disability, an attorney can help.
+They’ll work tirelessly to ensure that you receive the benefits you need.

 Contact a Social Security Law Firm to Learn More in a Free Consultation

 The Social Security Disability Insurance (SSDI) system can be overwhelming, and many people encounter challenges in obtaining the benefits they rightfully deserve.
-If you are concerned about losing your benefits or unsure about qualifying, seek guidance from experienced Social Security Disability lawyers like John Foy & Associates in Georgia.
+If you are concerned about losing your benefits or unsure about qualifying, seek guidance from the experienced Social Security Disability lawyers at John Foy & Associates in Atlanta, Georgia.

-With over two decades of dedicated experience, our team possesses the experience and resources to provide invaluable assistance throughout the intricate SSDI application and appeals process.
+With 350 years of combined experience, our team possesses the knowledge and resources to provide invaluable assistance throughout the intricate SSDI application and appeals process.
+Contact us today to schedule a free consultation.
+We’ll meet with you to explain how many hours you can work while on SSDI and advise you on your next steps.